JamesTKapo/Data-Professional-Survey-Visualization/README.md

 ***Sixths Visualization***

 - The next Visualization I used was the gage.
-I used two gages to display the Happiness of Work Life Balance and Happiness with Salary.
+I used two gages to display the Happiness of Work-Life Balance and Happiness with Salary.

 ***Gage one***